polterguy/micro/README.md

 The above code would make your row turn light green when clicked.
 Everything inside of your **[.rows]** will be appended as is, to the actual _"tr"_ element of your row.

-#### Modifying your headers
+#### Modifying your columns

-You can also modify your headers with similar constructs.
+You can also modify your columns with similar constructs.
 The following code makes sure the **[Name]** header becomes light green, and the **[Email]** header has its own widgets collection.
 Notice, like with modifying your cells, the construct is similar in that if you add a **[widgets]** collection to a header, it gets a widget collection - Everything else will simply be added as properties/attributes to your _"th"_ element.

 ```
 p5.web.include-css-file:@MICRO/media/main.css